 What happens if I don't tell my insurance company I drive for rideshare?

-Failing to disclose rideshare driving can result in claim denials and policy cancellations.
-If your insurer discovers you've been driving commercially without proper coverage, they may deny any claims and drop your policy entirely, making it difficult and expensive to get coverage elsewhere.
+Failing to disclose rideshare driving results in claim denials and policy cancellations.
+If your insurer discovers you've been driving commercially without proper coverage, they will deny any claims and drop your policy entirely, making it difficult and expensive to get coverage elsewhere.

 Can I get rideshare insurance if I have a bad driving record?